How to prepare for your first meeting with a divorce solicitor

 It’s a good idea to prepare some of this ahead of your first meeting with your divorce solicitor.

 Our divorce solicitors will usually take these details from you before your initial meeting using our online questionnaire.
-This means you can get all the information together at your own pace and in your own time, and so that, when you meet us, we can focus on providing you with the tailored advice that you need.
+This means you can get all the information together at your own pace and in your own time, so that, when you meet us, we can focus on providing you with the tailored advice that you need.

 Once your solicitor has all your details and a clear picture of your and your ex-partner’s situation, they will discuss likely timescales and costs for your case and whether there will be any additional aspects.